trustin/os-maven-plugin/README.md

 </project>
 ```

-### Custom classifiers for Linux variants
+### Custom classifiers for specific releases of Linux

-If you need to customize your deployment based on a variant of Linux, you can check the existence of `${os.detected.like.<variant>}`.
+If you need to customize your deployment based on a specific release of Linux, a few other variables may
+be made available.

+* `${os.detected.release}`: provides the ID for the linux release.
+* `${os.detected.release.version}`: provides version ID for this linux release.
+Only available if
+`${os.detected.release}` is also available.
+* `${os.detected.release.like.<variant>}`: Identifies a linux release that this release is
+"like" (for example, `ubuntu` is "like" `debian`).
+Only available if `${os.detected.release}` is also
+available.
+An entry will always be made for `os.detected.release.like.${os.detected.release}`.

-The snippet below deploys an artifact with a different classifier if on an OS that is like `debian`.
+The snippet below deploys an artifact with a different classifier if on an OS that is "like" `debian`.

 ```xml
 <project>